Ford Ranger (Americas): Ranger GT

-Following an initial late 1986 introduction in California, Ford marketed the Ranger GT option package from 1987 to 1989.
-Marketed as a "sport pickup", the Ranger GT was offered only for regular-cab two-wheel drive Rangers.
-Powered by a 140 hp 2.9L V6 (paired with either a 5-speed manual or 4-speed automatic transmission), the Ranger GT was equipped with front and rear anti-roll bars, a limited-slip differential, and performance tires.
-Initially offered for short-bed Rangers, the Ranger GT package became available for long-bed two-wheel drive Rangers.
+Following an initial late-1986 introduction in California, Ford marketed the Ranger GT "sport pickup" option package from 1987 to 1989.
+Offered only with regular-cab trucks equipped with two-wheel drive, the GT initially was offered for short-bed Rangers and introduced for long-bed vehicles during the model year.
 The Ranger GT was available in either red, white, or blue paint colors; chrome trim was painted body color.
-In 1988, the exterior was modified, with a ground effects package, including a redesigned body-color front bumper, allowing for integrated fog lamps.
+Equipped similar to a Ranger XLT, the interior of the GT featured two bucket seats and a center console.
+For 1988, a ground effects package was added, including a redesigned body-color front bumper (integrating the fog lamps).

-For 1990, the Ranger GT was discontinued; a one-off prototype was constructed in 1989 by the Ford Truck Public Affairs office, using a V6 from a Ford Taurus SHO and a 5-speed transmission from a Mustang GT.
+Powered by a 140hp 2.9L V6 (paired with either a 5-speed manual or 4-speed automatic transmission), the Ranger GT was equipped with front and rear anti-roll bars, a limited-slip differential, and performance tires.
+In 1989, the Ford Truck Public Affairs office constructed a one-off prototype, fitting a Ranger GT with a 220hp V6 from the Ford Taurus SHO and a 5-speed manual transmission from a Mustang GT.

+After the decision not to series-produce the variant with the SHO V6, the Ranger GT was shelved for 1990.

 Second generation (1993)

-After a ten-year production run, Ford introduced the second generation of the Ranger for the 1993 model year with much of its chassis carried over from previous generation.
+After a ten-year production run, Ford introduced the second generation of the Ranger for the 1993 model year with much of its chassis carried over from the previous generation.
 Sharing no body panels with its predecessor, the redesigned Ranger shifted from a smaller-proportioned F-Series to a more aerodynamic design, no longer sharing its front fascia with the Ford Explorer.
 For the first time in the compact segment, the Ranger offered a stepside-style bed with the Ranger Splash.

-For the 1994 model year, Ford commenced production of the Ranger for Mazda, who began to sell the model line as the B-Series pickup truck (effectively in reverse of the 1972-1982 agreement that produced the Ford Courier).
+For the 1994 model year, Ford commenced production of the Ranger for Mazda, who began to sell the model line as the B-Series pickup truck (effectively in reverse of the 1972–1982 agreement that produced the Ford Courier).

 For 1995, the second-generation Ranger underwent a mid-cycle revision; in 1996, the model line became the first compact pickup to offer dual airbags.

 Chassis specification

-The second-generation Ranger carried much of its chassis design from its predecessor, with a leaf-sprung rear suspension and a Twin I-Beam independent front suspension.
+The second-generation Ranger carried much of its chassis design from its predecessor, with a leaf-sprung rear suspension and a Twin-I-Beam independent front suspension.
 Two wheelbases were carried over from the previous generation: 107.9 inches (short bed), 113.9 inches (long bed), with the SuperCab lengthened to 125.2 inches (0.2 inches longer).

 Rear-wheel drive remained standard, with four-wheel drive as an option; a Dana 35 TTB front axle was used.
-With four-wheel drive Rangers, a manually-shifted transfer case was standard; a "Touch Drive" electronically-shifted transfer case was an option, using automatic-locking front-wheel hubs.
+With four-wheel drive Rangers, a manually shifted transfer case was standard; a "Touch Drive" electronically shifted transfer case was an option, using automatic-locking front-wheel hubs.

 For 1995, the front brakes were revised, adopting two-piston brake calipers from the Ford Explorer; four-wheel anti-lock brakes were standardized on Rangers with 4-wheel drive and/or the 4.0L V6.